-Thus, the resonance behavior of the reaction cross section in the region of the ABC effect can be rather successfully reproduced in the framework of the meson-baryon and the non-perturbative QCD approach.
+Thus, the resonance behavior of the reaction cross section in the region of the ABC effect can be rather successfully reproduced in the framework of the meson-baryon and the quark-model approach.
 It means that the term "dibaryon" may be used to denote a resonance-like hadronic system with the baryon number two without supposing its fully dense quark-gluon structure.
-The notation D{IJ} , where I is the isospin and J is the angular momentum, is now used for the observed dibaryons.

-To summarize, the leading mechanism for the resonance behavior of the reaction cross section associated with the ABC effect is accepted to be the excitation of the D{03} dibaryon resonance.
-Elucidation of the physical nature of the resonance is a particular case of a more general problem to distinguish between a composite and an elementary hadron.
-This problem was formulated a long time ago in several works (see e.g. [43]).
-In [44, 45], Weinberg suggested a way to solve the problem in the case of a bound system, in particular a bound np system, the deuteron.
-This way was developed later for unbound states [46, 47].
+To summarize, the leading mechanism for the resonance behavior of the reaction cross section associated with the ABC effect is accepted to be the excitation of the $D{03}$ dibaryon resonance.
+Elucidation of the physical nature of the resonance is a particular case of a more general problem to distinguish between a quasi-molecular hadron system and a genuine quark hadron.
+This problem was formulated a long time ago in several works (see, e.g., [44]).
+In [45,46], Weinberg suggested a way to solve the problem in the case of a bound system, in particular a bound np system, the deuteron.
+This way was developed later for unbound states [47,48].
 It requires several conditions which unfortunately are not met in the dibaryon case under consideration.